riclolsen/json-scada/src/mqtt-sparkplug/README.md

 ## Configuring Tags for Update by Sparkplug B Metrics

 The tag to be updated in the _realtimeData_ collection must have the _protocolSourceConnectionNumber_ set to the number of the respective connection and _protocolSourceObjectAddress_ must be configured with the Sparkplug addressing parameters SparkplugNamespace/GroupId/EdgeNodeId/DeviceId/MetricName published by the originator device/node.
 If _autoCreateTags_ is set to true for the connection, the tags will be auto created when not found by _protocolSourceConnectionNumber/protocolSourceObjectAddress_.
+Tags can also be configured via the Admin Management UI.

     db.realtimeData.updateOne({"tag":"SPB_TAG_NAME"}, {
         $set: {